anthonygharvey/100-days-of-code/r1-log.md

 ### R1D30 - 31 (Tues - Wed)
 Continued to make small update to my Shelter Gifts project.
 I also dove back into the [MongoDB for Node.js Developers](https://university.mongodb.com/courses/M001/about) course.
 Fun stuff!

+### R1D32 (Thurs)
+More JavaScript today.
+I also made updates to my website and LinkedIn profile.

+### R1D33 - 35 (Fri - Sun)
+ I learned more about JavaScript & dove back into MongoDB over the weekend.
+I learned about schema design & patterns, case studies & tradeoffs to be made.
+There are a lot of factors to consider and it’s just as much an art as it is a science!